DerAlexmeister/FinTermNews/README.md

 # FinTermNews 🗠  💰  🤑

-FinTermNews is a script which will read the RSS-Feed from finanzen.net and pretty print is in the terminal.
+FinTermNews is a script which will read the RSS-Feed from finanzen.net and pretty print it in the terminal (Just News).
 But it will only print the feeds of stocks you are interessted in.

 ## Installation